timbeaudet/knowledge_base/software/git.md

 **Do code edits once finished...**

 `git checkout release/vX.Y.Z`                   Make sure master is all up-to-date, this and pull.
-`git pull --rebase=preserve`            Make sure to preserve the railroad tracks.
+`git pull --rebase=preserve`            Make sure to preserve the railroad tracks, aliased to `git prp`.
 `git checkout feature/name`             Make sure to checkout the feature branch where work was done.
-`git rebase release/vX.Y.Z --rebase-merges`     Replays all feature commits on top of anything in master, while keeping any merged history.
+`git rebase --rebase-merges release/vX.Y.Z`     Replays all feature commits on top of anything in master, while keeping any merged history, aliased to `git rbm`.
 `git checkout release/vX.Y.Z`
 `git merge --no-ff feature/name`        feature/name can be omitted if you use `-` instead to represent "previous"
 `git push`